 But what about those other scary soy articles about soy isoflavones, cancer, and genetically modified soy?
 Glad you asked.

-Let’s talk about soy isoflavones.
 Soybeans contain phytoestrogens called isoflavones.
-There are some who claim that these soy isoflavones act as the female sex hormone, estrogen, and potentially increase the risk of cancer (especially breast cancer), as well as reduce testosterone levels in men.
-But science, based on well-planned research studies, has yet to uphold any of these claims.
+Some people claim that these soy isoflavones act like the female sex hormone estrogen in the body and can potentially increase the risk of cancers — especially breast cancer — as well as reduce the testosterone levels in men.

-A genetically modified organism (GMO) is any organism whose genetic material has been artificially manipulated in a laboratory using genetic engineering techniques.
-Scientists alter genes with DNA from different species of living organisms, bacteria, or viruses to get desired traits such as resistance to disease or tolerance of pesticides and herbicides.
+Some people will avoid tofu because they are afraid to consume GMOs.
+A genetically modified organism (GMO) is an organism whose genetic material has been manipulated in a lab using genetic engineering techniques.
+Scientists alter genes using DNA from different species of living organisms like bacteria or viruses to get specific traits such as resistance to disease or tolerance of herbicides or pesticides.
+(3)

 There are criticisms about the practice surrounding the bioengineering and the production of genetically modified organisms.
-In more than 60 countries around the world, there are significant restrictions or outright bans on the production and sale of genetically modified organisms.
-Here in the US, the government has approved the use of GMOs based on information contained in studies conducted by the same corporations who created them (and profit from their sale).
+In more than 60 countries around the world, there are significant restrictions or outright bans on the manufacture and sale of genetically modified organisms.
+Here in the US, the government has approved the use of GMOs.
 (3)

-When looking at soy tofu, unless the product is specifically labeled as GMO-free, then there’s a good chance the product was made with genetically modified organisms (GMOs).
-Look for organic products or products specifically labeled as using non-GMO ingredients.
+When looking at soy tofu, unless the product has a specific GMO-free label, then there’s a good chance the product is genetically modified.
+Look for organic tofu or tofu labeled explicitly as using non-GMO ingredients.